Continue your education for free

 Assessing Islamic eschatology from a cosmological perspective, this research engages in a critical historical exploration of how the Last Day cosmic portents mentioned in the Qur'ān, Prophetic sayings, and genre of Islamic apocalyptica, were understood and conceptualised in the period extending from the eighth to the seventeenth centuries CE, and the extent to which this reflects Islamic cosmological beliefs.
 The central assumption of this research is that a better understanding of Islamic apocalyptic eschatology can lead to the reason behind the pervasiveness of apocalypticism in areas of conflict in the Middle East.

 M. A. Rashed's major research interest is pre-Islamic and Islamic cultural astronomy and cosmology, classical and contemporary, extending in geography from Central Asia to Northern Africa and Andalusia.
 To aid the research, Rashed is studying Attic and Byzantine Greek in addition to Classical and Medieval Latin.
-Rashed's current academic projects include a joint-article on Bedouin poetry of Arabia with Dr. Daniel Varisco from the Institute for Social Anthropology at the Austrian Academy of Sciences.
+Rashed's current academic projects include a joint-article on Bedouin poetry of Arabia with Dr. Daniel Varisco: Senior Fellow at Annemarie Schimmel Kolleg in Bonn, Germany.

 Another FREE lecture from our outstanding MA CAA graduates